How Much of a Personal Loan Can I Get?

 If you’re on the fence about taking out a certain type of personal loan, know that other options exist.
 Here are other routes to take:

 Credit card.
 If you’re already shouldering a lot of credit card debt and are paying a lot in interest fees, this might not be the best choice for you.
-But if you need to borrow a small amount — and can reasonably pay off your balance in a short amount of time — then a credit card provides easy access to funding.
+But if you need to borrow a small amount — and can reasonably pay off your balance in a short amount of time — then a credit card can provide easy access to funding.

 Personal line of credit.
 Don’t need a lump sum upfront and anticipate needing to tap into funds for different purposes?
 Then a personal line of credit, which is similar to a credit card, might be a better fit.